Azanore/azeyco/docs/BACKLOG.md

 ### High Priority (MVP)

 - [x] As a user, I want to register, log in, and verify my email so that I can securely access the platform ✅ COMPLETED (Basic auth without email verification)
-- [ ] As a user, I want to manage my profile (bio, photo, cover) so that I can personalize my presence
+- [x] As a user, I want to manage my profile (bio, photo, cover) so that I can personalize my presence ✅ COMPLETED
 - [ ] As a user, I want to create text/media posts with character limits so that I can share content
 - [ ] As a user, I want to comment and reply (with media) so that I can engage with posts
 - [ ] As a user, I want to like/react to posts and comments so that I can express feedback